 The numbers are stark: industry analysts predict that 75-80% of dental practices will be DSO-affiliated within the next decade.
 DSOs are expanding at an 18.41% compound annual growth rate.
 This is not a trend -- it is a structural transformation of the industry.

 For software vendors, this means their real customers are increasingly DSO procurement teams, not individual dentists.
 Product roadmaps shift toward enterprise features, centralized reporting, and multi-location management.
-The solo practitioner's feature requests get deprioritized -- not out of malice, but out of market reality.
+Solo practitioner needs may receive less priority -- not out of malice, but out of market reality.

 What Independent Practices Should Do

-The single most important technical feature for your long-term independence is an open API.
-It means your data is portable and your software can integrate with best-of-breed tools rather than locking you into one vendor's ecosystem.
+The single most important technical feature for your long-term flexibility is an open API.
+It means your data is portable and your software can integrate with best-of-breed tools rather than being limited to one vendor's ecosystem.

 2. Own Your Data

 Understand exactly what happens to your data if you leave your current platform.
 Can you export full patient records?
 Treatment histories?
 Financial data?
 X-rays in standard formats?
-Get this in writing before you need it, not during a contentious migration.
+Get this in writing before you need it, not during an active migration.

 3. Evaluate Cloud Readiness